 March 11, 2004 - CNN reports that Kerry has received the exact number of Democratic delegates to assure his nomination as the candidate for president.

 July 6, 2004 - Kerry names Sen. John Edwards (D-NC) as his vice presidential running mate.

 November 2, 2004 - George W. Bush is re-elected with 62,040,606 votes to Kerry's 59,028,109.
 Kerry gets 252 Electoral College votes and Bush has 292.

 November 3, 2004 - Calls President George W. Bush to concede the White House race, one day after the election.

-November 1, 2006 - Apologizes after saying that college students needed to study hard or else they would "get stuck in Iraq."
+November 1, 2006 - Apologizes after saying that college students need to study hard or else they will "get stuck in Iraq."

 January 24, 2007 - Announces that he will not be running for president in the 2008 election and will run for a fifth Senate term instead.

 January 10, 2008 - Endorses Barack Obama in the 2008 presidential race, not former running mate John Edwards.